-For management purposes stock boundaries are based on QMAs, however, the boundaries of stocks of surf clams are likely to be the continuous lengths of exposed sandy beaches between geographical features (rivers, headlands etc).
+For management purposes stock boundaries are based on QMAs, however, the boundaries of stocks of surf clams are likely to be the continuous lengths of exposed sandy beaches between geographical features (such as rivers and headlands).
 The circulation patterns that maintain the separation of the surf zone habitat to form a self contained ecosystem also retain planktonic larvae of surf clams probably isolating surf clams genetically as well as ecologically.